4 Everyday Tips for Serious Savings

 Tip #4: Really Track Your Spending

 In order to change your attitude and create a habit of saving, you need to commit to saving every day.
-Over time, you’ll find that it becomes automatic–and these simple tips can help you reach your savings goals.
+Over time, you’ll find that it becomes automatic.
+These simple tips can help you reach your savings goals.